seo3650/Audio_style_transfer/README.md

 - We use pydub to merge converted file and mr

-Or, you can run the split.ipynb in the Colab.
+You can run the split.ipynb in the Colab.

-Here, you should have two -> 보컬 샘플 p229~ 등에 저장해서 쓰기.
+# Convert

+You should save the content(source) song in the path./data/VCTK-Corpus/cs/p229/p229_009.wav.
+Here you should change the content song's name to p229_009.wav!
+Also, you should save the content(source) song in the ./data/VCTK-Corpus/cs/p232.
+Here, you don't need to change the target singer song's name.

-For example: restore model at step 200000 and specify the source speaker and target speaker to `p262` and `p272`, respectively.
+For example: restore model at step 100000.

 ```
-convert.py --resume_iters 200000 --src_spk p262 --trg_spk p272
+convert.py --resume_iters 100000
 ```